kwilczynski/terraform-templates/modules/aws/key-pair/README.md

 In a case where the public and private keys were created automatically, then the private
 key will be stored unencrypted in the resulting Terraform state file.
 This should be taken
-into consideration as a possbile secuirty risk, therefore use of such key-pair for production
+into consideration as a possible security risk, therefore use of such key-pair for production
 deployments is generally _not_ recommended.